 Sandra Delaney is a Nunagal, Goenbal Ngugi woman.
-Aunty Sandra is engaged as the Senior Program Officer, and a Language and Cultural Consultant for the Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC).
+As part of the Department of Communications and the Arts’ Indigenous Languages and Arts Program Aunty Sandra is engaged as the Senior Program Officer, and a Language and Cultural Consultant for the Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC).
 Sandra is currently involved in Jandai language research and teaching to support the reclamation of Jandai and Gower language on country.

 In 1993, Sandra was an original member of the Jandai Aboriginal Corporation.
 In 1995, Sandra produced a Jandai language poster with Quandamooka women and children focussing on body parts.
 Sandra also worked with Minjerribah-Moorgumpin Elders In Council members and linguist Colleen Hattersley to assist and provide advice for the Jandai Language Dictionary (2011).